fanhongtao/JDK/demo/jfc/SampleTree/README.txt

 - Subclassing JTreeModel for editing (see SampleTreeModel.java)

-To run the SampleTree demo on 1.2: java SampleTree
+To run the SampleTree demo on 1.2 <all platforms>: java -jar SampleTree.jar

 To run the SampleTree demo on 1.1.x on Solaris: setenv SWING_HOME <path to swing release>
   setenv JAVA_HOME <path to jdk1.1.x release>